Sherry FitzGerald to sell remaining commercial property stake to Cushman & Wakefield

 Sherry Fitz will continue to be a strategic partner for Cushman & Wakefield post the completion of the deal.

-The commercial property group’s managing director Aidan Gavin will become Cushman & Wakefield’s head of Ireland, and will also sit on the on its UK and Ireland executive committee.
+The commercial property group’s managing director, Aidan Gavin, will become Cushman & Wakefield’s head of Ireland, and will also sit on its UK and Ireland executive committee.

 Mr Gavin said the business has gone from “strength to strength” since adopting the Cushman & Wakefield brand.

 “We have real momentum in the marketplace.
-We now have the opportunity to move to the next stage by leveraging the resources of our global network to shape the future of Irish property,” he said.
+We now have the opportunity to move to the next stage by leveraging the resources of our global network to shape the future of Irish property.”

 Sherry Fitz’s chief executive Steven McKenna said the deal provided the group with the “opportunity to back our ambitious plans to continue developing our core business”.

-“We will shortly be opening our 100th office in Ireland and are equally focused on providing a smarter business for the benefit of our clients through imaginative technology,” he said.
+“We will shortly be opening our 100th office in Ireland, and are equally focused on providing a smarter business for the benefit of our clients through imaginative technology.

 “It makes sense for Cushman & Wakefield to solely own their Irish commercial business and equally it makes sense for us to have a simplified ownership structure and single brand.”